VincentWei/mg-tests/README.md

 Most programs of mg-tests are licensed under the Apache License, Version 2.0.
-Some programs of mg-tests are licensed under GPL, because the programs uses some code from other GPL'd programs.
+Some programs of mg-tests are licensed under GPL, because the programs use some code from other GPL'd programs.

 For more information, please see the `README.md` files in individual directories.